 György Sándor Ligeti was born on May 28, 1923, in Dicsöszentmárton (now Tîrnăveni), a small town in the Transylvania region of Romania, and died on June 12, 2006, in Vienna, Austria.
 He composed Lux aeterna in 1966 on a commission from the Schola Cantorum Stuttgart, who sang the premiere under their artistic director, Clytus Gottwald, on November 2, 1966, in Stuttgart, Germany.
 Ligeti dedicated the score to the Schola and Gottwald.
-Louis Magor conducted the only previous performance by the San Francisco Symphony Chorus in May 1977.
+Louis Magor conducted the first performance by the San Francisco Symphony Chorus in May 1977; Ragnar Bohlin led the SFS Chorus in the first and only subscription performances, in June 2012.
+The piece was most recently performed by Bohlin and the Chorus at a special event honoring former SFS President John Goldman, in June 2013.
 Lux aeterna is scored for sixteen-part mixed chorus (soprano, alto, tenor, bass) a cappella.
-Duration: about nine minutes.
+Performance time: about nine minutes.

 The music of György Ligeti became part of the soundtrack of the 1960s when director Stanley Kubrick decided (without the composer’s permission) to use it in his epochal science-fiction film 2001: A Space Odyssey.
 Kubrick in fact assigned a key role to Ligeti’s music, choosing four of his compositions to accompany the film’s mesmerizing imagery: the orchestral Atmosphères (1961), Aventures (a vocal-chamber piece from 1962), the Requiem (1965), and Lux aeterna, a portion of which is heard as a team of investigators heads off on their “moonbus” to examine a mysterious, recently discovered lunar monolith.
 Despite the unauthorized use of his work, Ligeti was impressed by 2001 and allowed Kubrick to incorporate other pieces in two later films (The Shining and Eyes Wide Shut, the director’s swan song).